MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Investigate.md

 11. In the Tag area, select **+** and add a tag named **RegKey** and select **Ok**.

-12. On the right side of the page, select the tab **Comments**.
+12. On the middle of the page, select the tab **Comments**.

 13. Enter in the Comments: *I will research this. *

-14. Select the **Comments** button to submit the new comment.
+14. Select the **Comment** button to submit the new comment.

 15. Select the **Entities** tab and review.

 16. Select the **Alerts** tab.

-**Note:** For the alert shown, notice to the far right there is an option for View Playbooks.
+**Note:** For the alert shown, notice to the far right there is an option for **View playbooks**.
 This allows for the manual execution of a playbook.

 17. Select the **Investigate** button.